New: We launched Contentdrips AI

 CONTENTDRIPS BLOG

-How to Create a LinkedIn Carousel in 5 Minutes (2026 Guide)
+How to Create a LinkedIn Carousel in 5 Minutes in 2026 (No Design Skills Needed)

 LinkedIn carousels are one of the highest-performing content formats on the platform right now.
 They get 3x more engagement than single-image posts and keep viewers on your content longer.

-This guide shows you how to create professional LinkedIn carousels in under 5 minutes, whether you’re using free tools or automation platforms like Contentdrips.
+This guide shows you exactly how to create a LinkedIn carousel from scratch, whether you’re a complete beginner or looking to automate the process with tools like Contentdrips.

 What You’ll Learn